 2. Single-Leg RDLs

-Just thinking about this exercise makes my left hammy hurt.
 Single-Leg Romanian Deadlifts are a fantastic way to eccentrically train the hamstrings while also testing your balance (and your patience).
-You can perform them with one or two dumbbells or kettlebells, or a barbell.
+You can perform them with one or two dumbbells or kettlebells, a barbell, or even a plate.
 What makes this movement different from a regular deadlift is that an RDL emphasizes the eccentric phase of hamstring contraction: while a deadlift starts from the floor and requires a concentric shortening of the hamstring muscles to extend the hips and raise the barbell, the starting position for an RDL is standing, thus making the first contraction a lengthening of the hamstrings to lower the weight to the ground.

 The key to a solid RDL is keeping the hips and feet square.
 Try doing a few in front of a mirror—you might notice the lifted leg wanting to turn outward.
 Don’t let it: instead, keep the toes of the lifted foot pointing directly at the floor.
 It’s harder this way, but better for the standing leg because it trains the hamstrings to work properly to keep your pelvis (and therefore your running gait) straight.